franklinho/NYTimesArticleSearch/README.md

 ## Notes

-  * Running into issues with images being loaded during infinite scroll.
-Images will only load if you scroll past a certain distance.
+  * Ran into issues with images being loaded during infinite scroll.
+Implemented DynamicHeightImageViewClass from etsy
   * Ran into issues with sharing webview url, but eventually figured it out
   * Utilized formatted edit text field with validation rather than datepicker
+  * Had trouble utilizing a custom class, realized that the item has to be declared in the layout.

 ## Open-source libraries used